Why Fall is Great For Couples

 Fall is a great time for getting to know each other better.
 It's also great advice to follow the old adage: "Make sure to date someone through all the seasons before you get serious."

-Part I: The Ins and Outs of Anal
+Part II: The Ins and Outs of Anal Sex

 Dr. Steve McGough takes us through the ins and outs of anal in this two-part breakdown of everything you need to know about anal sex with your partner.